traquito/traquito.github.io/docs/trackergui/help/README.md

 ---
-icon: material/television-guide
+icon: material/help-circle-outline
 ---

-# Tracker Configuration GUI Howto
+# Tracker GUI Help

-## Tracker Configuration GUI Howto
+## Overview

 The [Jetpack tracker](../../tracker/README.md) has a [Configuration GUI](../../trackergui/README.md) which allows easy configuration and basic testing of the tracker features.